stanislawbartkowski/hadoopsql/README.md

 A test comparing the performance of different SQL engines in Hadoop/IBM BigInsights/HortonWorks HDP environment.
 The following SQL engines are used:
 * Hive on text files
 * Hive on Parquet files
-* Hive on OCR files
+* Hive on ORC files
 * Big SQL on Hive Parquet files
-* Big SQL on Hive OCR files
+* Big SQL on Hive ORC files
 * Spark SQL
 * Phoenix HBase SQL